What are the benefits of a good Business Broker?

 At the same time, they work confidentially, keeping the sale of the business quiet so that competitors, employees, suppliers, and others are not informed that the business is for sale.

-If you’d like more information, please feel free to contact me for a quick consultation.
+If you’d like more information, please do not hesitate to contact me for a brief consultation.
 We’ll discuss your particular business and what’s important to you, and make a plan for the first few steps.
+Our service comes with the help of a broker, Andrew Rogerson.
+Andrew is a Lifetime Certified Business Broker (LCBB) and a Lifetime Certified Business Intermediary (LCBI).

 Reproduced with permission from the website of the International Business Brokers Association.